angela-bonato/RayTracingCourse/README.md

 This code allows you to read PFM files and to convert them to PNG files.
 It can also perform tone mapping and gamma correction.

+## Installation

+The code is written in Nim, it has been tested with stable and devel Nim versions from 2.0.2 on.
+It is supported on Ubuntu 23.04 or higher.

+To use the converter, the installation of the [nim-simplepng](https://github.com/jrenner/nim-simplepng) library is required.

 ## Usage

 To use this program run it with: **nimble run project \<INPUT_PFM_FILE\> \<A_FACTOR\> \<GAMMA\> \<OUTPUT_PNG_FILE\>**.
 It will convert the **INPUT_PFM_FILE** to **OUTPUT_PNG_FILE** using the given **GAMMA** and **A_VALUE**.